 2. Hennepin County (Minneapolis) – One of the most iconic buildings in Minneapolis, the Minneapolis City Hall and Hennepin City Courthouse building was built in 1888 in the Richardsonian Romanesque style, with granite from Ortonville, MN.
 Its copper roof is now green with patina, and the pointed spires and clocktower give it the appearance of an old castle.
 Although the main courthouse facilities have moved across the street to a more modern building, the majority of the Minneapolis City business is still conducted there.
 It is one of very few buildings downtown that is not connected via skyway.

 1. Dakota County (Hastings) – The Dakota County Courthouse in Hastings is a colorful, elegant structure dating all the way back to 1871.
 It was designed by one of Minnesota’s first architects, A.M.
 Radcliff, in the Italian Villa style.
 Similar to Hennepin County’s Courthouse, it is no longer used as the main courthouse in Dakota County, but still serves as Hastings City Hall.
 The orange-trimmed domes punctuate the cityscape of the historic river town as you arrive from the north, making for one of the more memorable arrivals into a town.

-Honorable Mentions: Rock County (LuVerne), Rice County (Faribault), Lake County (Two Harbors), Martin County (Fairmount), and LeSueur County (LeCenter).
+Honorable Mentions: Rock County (Luverne), Steele County (Blue Earth_, Lake County (Two Harbors), Martin County (Fairmont), and LeSueur County (LeCenter).